OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/11 October 2014.md

 ---

 ## Historical Insights

 - **Caesar's** story was manipulated posthumously to suppress his teachings and co-opt them into the Jesus myth
 - Elements of Caesar's life, including a shared meal before death, were incorporated into the **Jesus narrative**
+- The star seen at Jesus' (Judas’) birth was likely a comet marking Caesar’s own birth.

 ---